SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Discussion and Future Works

 \section{Discussion and Future Works}

-\textbf{Robustifying \acl{fd}}. \aclp{fga} and \aclp{lsa} may strongly affect entire \aclp{frs}.
+\textbf{Robustifying \acl{fd}}. \aclp{fga} and \aclp{lsa} may strongly affect entire \acp{frs}.
 Future backdoor research must address detection as a crucial weak spot in a pipeline's security.

 \textbf{Robustifying \acl{fas}}.
-This task is this paper's main limitation (we use off-the-shelf binary classifiers for simplicity).
-However, more advanced methods~\cite{yu2022deeplearningfaceantispoofing} may prove a key bottleneck against backdoors.
+In line with the prior art on backdooring \acl{fas}~\cite{bhalerao2019antispoof,guo2023antispoof}, we target a simple binary classification due to the limited access to private, state-of-the-art datasets and expert methods found in the industry~\cite{yu2022deeplearningfaceantispoofing}.
+This is one of our paper's main limitations.
+Future studies following more advanced approaches~\cite{yu2022deeplearningfaceantispoofing} may provide further insights on the limits of backdoors in \acp{frs}.

 \textbf{Backdoors in two or more \acp{dnn}}.
-Due to combinatorics complexity (we already cover 456 pipelines), we focused on cases with a single backdoor.
-We also operate in a context where models/datasets are sourced from compromised third-parties.
-Since each model could come from a specialized provider, 2+ models facilitating the \textit{same} backdoor is a harder threat model for an attacker (they need to compromise as many sources).
-Future work may explore such cases.
+Due to combinatorics complexity (more than 400 unique \ac{frs} configurations are already covered), we only focus on single-backdoor cases and demonstrate that they are enough to hijack a \ac{frs}.
+As we operate in a context where models/datasets are sourced from compromised third-parties, each model could come from a specialized but compromised provider.
+As such, 2+ models facilitating the \textit{same} backdoor is a possible but harder threat model (an attacker needs to compromise as many sources) that we relegate to future works.

-\textbf{Studying the inclusion of further specialized modules}. \aclp{frs} may be more complex, \eg, with the inclusion of \acl{fqa}~\cite{cao2024rethinkingthreataccessibilityadversarial} or feature binarizer~\cite{hmani2022,qlrFrsSurvey2024} modules.
+\textbf{Studying the inclusion of further specialized modules}. \acp{frs} may be more complex, \eg, with the inclusion of \acl{fqa}~\cite{cao2024rethinkingthreataccessibilityadversarial} or feature binarizer~\cite{hmani2022,qlrFrsSurvey2024} modules.
 Such modules may impact backdoor survivability (see a preliminary experience using \ac{fqa} in Sec.~\ref{sec:other_results}) and therefore deserve further research.

 \textbf{Defenses vs. \emph{All-to-One} attacks}.
-These attacks mandate that an insider enrolls in a \acl{frs} with a trigger or adversarial example.
-Future work should explore data sifting to find, \eg, poisoned embeddings.
+These attacks mandate that an insider enrolls in a \ac{frs} with a trigger or adversarial example.
+Future works should explore data sifting and other detection methods to identify, \eg, poisoned embeddings.

 \textbf{Limits to our threat model}.
-We have mainly focused on \acl{a2o} backdoors, which require the interaction of an insider and attackers to work (see Sec.~\ref{sec:BAs_against_FRS}).
+This paper focuses mainly on \acl{a2o} backdoors, which require the interaction of an insider and attackers to work (see Sec.~\ref{sec:BAs_against_FRS}).
 Although we did not find proof of a high risk regarding \acl{mf} attacks, future works should explore the topic in more depth.